-We host a range of formal teaching and creative learning programmes—from one-off seminars to full-time residential internships.
+We host a range of formal teaching and creative learning programmes—from one-off seminars to our full-time Residential Fellowship.
 We offer opportunities for the strengthening of community networks—with family, with friends and with mentors.
 We also work actively with our alumni to fuel vocational and community initiatives—supporting them as they seek to imagine the world differently and serve across the breadth of Aotearoa New Zealand.

 Why we do it?
 Our alumni.
 This growing group of connected friends committed to bringing their imagination, virtue, wisdom and humility into the realms of business, science, health, politics, education, media and the arts.
 And, of course, into their families, neighbourhoods, communities and churches.